helenzhou6/hackernews_upvote_predictor/README.md

 2. `source .venv/bin/activate` to use the poetry virtual environment created
     - (To deactivate virtual env if needed, run `deactivate`)
 3. `uv sync` to install project requirements.
-4. On Mac and VSCode, run Shift Command P and select interpreter as the poetry env created (using .venv within directory)
+4. On Mac and VSCode, run Shift Command P and select interpreter as the poetry env created (using .venv within directory), and can run the python files

 ### Hacker news database > items info
 - Column info: id, dead, type, by, time, text, parent, kids, url, score, title, descandants